Medically Reviewed by Lauren Wall, PA-C

 - Wearing high heels often.
 This can put too much stress on the tendon.

 - Having tight leg tendons and muscles.
-That’s why it’s important to do stretching and warm-up exercises before playing sports.
+That’s why it’s important to do stretching and warm-up exercises before engaging in sports activities.

 - Taking fluoroquinolones.
-This antibiotic might impede the formation of collagen and the supply of blood to the joints, making it prone to injury.
+This antibiotic might impede the formation of collagen and the supply of blood to the joints, making the tendon prone to injury.

 How do I know if I have injured my Achilles tendon?
 Signs and Symptoms